Running in CI/CD Pipelines

 script:

-- npx cdk-insights scan --all --format json --ci --fail-on-critical
+- npx cdk-insights scan --all --output json --fail-on-critical

 artifacts: